bluesky66-dev/kibana/x-pack/plugins/triggers_actions_ui/README.md

 |onResetConditionsFor|A callback which is called when the user clicks the _reset_ button besides the action group's title.
 The implementor should use this to remove the `condition` from the specified actionGroup|

-## Embed the Create Alert flyout within any Kibana plugin
+## Embed the Create Alert flyout within any HyperSec Kibana plugin

-Follow the instructions bellow to embed the Create Alert flyout within any Kibana plugin:
+Follow the instructions bellow to embed the Create Alert flyout within any HyperSec Kibana plugin:
-1. Add TriggersAndActionsUIPublicPluginStart to Kibana plugin setup dependencies:
+1. Add TriggersAndActionsUIPublicPluginStart to HyperSec Kibana plugin setup dependencies:

 ```
 triggersActionsUi: TriggersAndActionsUIPublicPluginStart;